 with the School of Engineering, to create a premier degree in analytics.
 This program started last

-fall and is a 15-month program after the undergraduate degree is completed.
-North Carolina State has an Institute for Advanced Analytics.
-This is a nine-month program.
-The students have to be in the classroom five days a week, five hours a day.
-But those students are getting hired up
+Fall and is a 15-month program after the undergraduate degree is completed.

+The state of North Carolina State has an Institute for Advanced Analytics.
+This is a nine-month program where the students have to be in the classroom five days a week, and five hours a day.
+But those students are getting hired fast

 by Wall Street.
-They teach tools with a focus on SAS and SPSS two technologies used for
+They teach tools with a focus on SAS and SPSS; two technologies used for

 analysis.
-This is program that has been place the longest, and renowned program in analytics according to technologists at IBM.
+This is program that has been placed the longest, and is the most renowned program in analytics according to technologists at IBM.

 The transformation of the curriculum is not the only transformation.
 Utilization of

-information technology in the classroom is required.
-There are 4 stages of implementation and
+information technology is required in the classroom.
+There are 4 stages of implementation that

-this occurs over time.
-Stage 0 is where there is some planning, experimentation and recognition that others are
+occur over time.
+Stage 0 entails some planning, experimentation, and recognition that others are

 ahead.
-Stage 1 is where there is capital investment yet progress for applications is slow on items that
+Stage 1 witnesses capital investment yet, progress for applications is slow on items that

 have never been attempted.
 Stage 2 is where there costs stabilize and utilization climbs and

 Stage 2 is where there are new levels of effectiveness.
-(Green, Gilbert

-1995).
+(Green, Gilbert, 1995).

-The faculty on an interdisciplinary team need to recognize when tools are needed,
+The faculty on an interdisciplinary team needs to recognize when tools are needed,

-collaboration is necessary and when individual skills need to assessed.
-This will move faculty to
+collaboration is necessary, and when individual skills should be assessed.
+This will move the faculty to

 shift from teaching to learning to facilitate this type of learning experience.
-Research indications
+Research indicates

-that students learn differently today so the shift of faculty to meet those needs is

-necessary(Bennett & Bennett, L. 2004) and to ensure learning efficiency and retention (Frye, 1999:Becker & Dwyer, 1998).
+that students learn differently today, so there is a need to shift the faculty to meet those needs (Bennett & Bennett, L. 2004) and ensure learning efficiency and retention (Frye, 1999; Becker & Dwyer, 1998).

 Teaching Methodology

-Adoption-diffusion theories refer to the process of the spread of a new idea over time (Straub 2013).
+Adoption-diffusion theories refer to the process of the spread of a new idea over time (Straub, 2013).
 Teaching with an interdisciplinary education methodology from general education can be helpful in an analytics curriculum.
-The learning is a change from the standard lecture process and E- Learning tools can be used to support these processes.
-For example, some tools (e.g. chat tools and discussion boards) allow students from different disciplines to negotiate and construct a shared understanding of the problem without the need to meet face-to-face.
-Other tools (e.g. shared workspace, e-portfolios) make the sharing of resources easier across members of groups when compared to situations where sharing requires personal contact.
-Blended learning, the combination of face-to face and e-learning, combines the best of both traditional and on line learning approaches.
+The learning is a change from the standard lecture process and e-learning tools can be used to support these processes.
+For example, some tools (e.g., chat tools and discussion boards) allow students from different disciplines to negotiate and construct a shared understanding of the problem without the need to meet face-to-face.
+Other tools (e.g., shared workspace, e-portfolios) make the sharing of resources easier across members of groups when compared to situations where sharing requires personal contact.
+Blended learning, the combination of face-to-face and e-learning, combines the best of both traditional and on-line learning approaches.
 The concept of technology literacy to facilitate this type of curricula to create an integrated learning is necessary.
 (Barron, Kernker, Harmes & Kalaydijian, 2003).
 Virtual classroom studies have tested students who demonstrated better than their counterparts who learned in a traditional classroom (Rogers, 2000).

 Tools offer some advantages over face-to-face discussions.
-Online asynchronous discussions are written rather than spoken and hence a permanent record of the discussion is available.
+On-line asynchronous discussions are written rather than spoken and hence, a permanent record of the discussion is available.
 This enables students to reflect upon past discussions and learn from them.
-For example, if the discussion leads to the solution of a problem, the students are then able to review a comprehensive record of the problem-solving process, one that illustrates how the various disciplines intersect and work together (Littlejohn and Nichol, 2009, p39).
+For example, if the discussion leads to the solution of a problem, the students are able to review a comprehensive record of the problem-solving process, one that illustrates how the various disciplines intersect and work together (Littlejohn & Nichol, 2009, p39).